Energy for a Just Transition Overview

 Companies have a critical role to play in advancing the just transition.
-As the world continues to take action to achieve the Paris Agreement goals to achieve a net-zero GHG economy by 2050, managing the impacts and risks to people, as well as the opportunities, generated by the transition to a low-carbon economy will be crucial.
+As the world continues to advance the Paris Agreement goals to achieve a net-zero GHG economy by 2050, managing the impacts and risks to people, as well as the opportunities, generated by the transition to a low-carbon economy will be crucial.
 A truly just transition will ensure an economy which provides workers with decent and green jobs, while protecting communities.
 However, companies cannot address the just transition in isolation.
-Business and other stakeholders are poised to seize this opportunity, and to work collaboratively towards implementing a just, fair, and inclusive transition within the energy sector.
+Business along with other stakeholders are poised to seize this opportunity together, and to work collaboratively towards implementing a just, fair, and inclusive transition within the energy sector.
 The transition should be led by social dialogue and stakeholder engagement, uphold human rights, and benefit workers and communities.

-BSR and The B Team, together with energy and utilities companies, are developing a business-led collaboration that brings together businesses and other stakeholders to collectively develop practical guidance on how companies in high-emitting sectors can plan for, operationalize, and integrate just transition principles into their sustainability strategies and practices.
-The initiative is composed of energy and utilities companies deeply committed to achieving net zero emissions goals in a manner that mitigates the potential adverse impacts on workers and communities.
+BSR and The B Team, together with committed energy, utilities, and related companies, are developing a business-led collaboration that brings together businesses and other stakeholders to collectively develop practical guidance on how companies can plan for, operationalize, and integrate just transition principles into their sustainability strategies and practices.
+The initiative is composed of energy, utilities, and related companies deeply committed to achieving net zero emissions goals in a manner that mitigates the potential adverse impacts on workers and communities.

-Participation in the initiative is targeted at individuals within energy and utilities or related companies who are working to put the just transition into practice, i.e., sustainability, community relations, human resources, asset management, business development, strategy, and supply chain professionals.
+Participation in the initiative is targeted at individuals within energy and utilities or related companies who are working to put the just transition into practice, i.e., sustainability, community and stakeholder relations, human resources, asset management, business development, strategy, and supply chain professionals.
 These individuals often work at the intersection of sustainability, human rights, and climate issues.

-BSR began incubating plans for this three-year collaboration in mid-2021; it is expected to officially launch in January 2022.
+BSR began incubating plans for this three-year collaboration in mid-2021; it is expected to officially launch in Q1 2022.

 The collaboration will focus on the following areas of work in 2022 and will based on principles of social dialogue, human rights, and stakeholder engagement:

 - Operations—by helping companies to produce and implement concrete, time-bound, enterprise plans that promote a just, fair, and inclusive workforce transition, and guidance for engaging in social dialogue with their workers, workers’ representatives, and labor unions.

-- Value chains—by proving guidance on how companies can foster collaboration with suppliers to enable a just transition throughout the supply chain and to ensure human rights are respected; and
+- Value chain—by proving guidance on how companies can foster collaboration with suppliers and their workforce to enable a just transition throughout the value chain and to ensure human rights are respected.

 The collaboration will function according to the following principles: